grace-notes/website/contents/topics/confession.md

 ---
-title: Confession
+title: "Confession of Sin"
-display_title: Confession of Sin
+pdf: "confession.pdf"
-description: The principles of biblical confession of sin; how the Lord's grace provision makes it possible for a Christian to stay in fellowship.
+description: "The principles of biblical confession of sin; how the Lord's grace provision makes it possible for a Christian to stay in fellowship."
 template: lesson.jade
 ---